Introduction

 Conclusion

 Variability, especially from damage, plays a major role in determining how deadly encounters are for the PCs in D&D. Higher levels of damage variability increase the likelihood of the PCs being defeated for Deadly, and even Hard encounters.
-And, since damage variability tends to be higher at lower levels for both PCs and monsters, this makes low level combat considerably more deadly than high level combat.
-A result that is frequently observed by people who play D&D 5th edition.
+And, since damage variability tends to be higher at lower levels for both PCs and monsters, this makes low level combat considerably more deadly than high level combat and perceived accuracy of the encounter building rules to be lower.
+Results that are frequently observed by people who play D&D 5th edition.